How Vivd Works

 That design makes restart and reuse much more practical because the project does not only live on one machine’s local disk.

 Vivd is opinionated about making self-hosting practical.
-The solo self-host bundle can bring the whole stack up for you, including:
+The solo self-host bundle can

-• a local S3-compatible bucket via MinIO
+a local S3-compatible bucket via MinIO, and Docker-based Studio machines.

 So if you want everything on your own server, Vivd can provide a full working default without requiring separate managed storage on day one.